Photo by Michael Kennedy, M.D.

 91 of 105 counties in Kansas served by a physician who trained at KU.

 212 Kansas physicians practicing in 81 communities as part of the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-4,117 Patients seen in Fiscal Year 2014 by KU Medical Center doctors via telemedicine, a technology that connects patient and provider when distance separates the two.
+4,648 patient visits in Fiscal Year 2015 by KU Medical Center doctors via telemedicine, a technology that connects patient and provider when distance separates the two.